nicknonnen/nicknonnen.github.io/malcomb/RP-Malcomb-Report.md

 ---
 layout: page
-title: RP- Vulnerability modeling for sub-Saharan Africa
+title: Climate Vulnerability Modeling in Malawi
 ---

-**Replication of**
-# Vulnerability modeling for sub-Saharan Africa
+**Replication of Malcomb Vulnerability Modeling in Sub-Saharan Africa**

 Original study *by* Malcomb, D. W., E. A. Weaver, and A. R. Krakowka.
 2014.
 Vulnerability modeling for sub-Saharan Africa: An operationalized approach in Malawi. *Applied Geography* 48:17–30.
 DOI:[10.1016/j.apgeog.2014.01.004](https://doi.org/10.1016/j.apgeog.2014.01.004)